Regulus343/Identify/readme.md

 The third argument is the name of the session variable.
 The default is 'messages' so if the user is redirected, `Session::get('messages')` will return an array like:

 	['error' => 'You are not authorized to access the requested page.']

+**Check whether a user has route access based on permissions:**

+	if (Auth::hasRouteAccess('pages.edit')
+	{
+		// user has access to "pages.edit" route
+	}

+**Check whether a user has route access based on permissions:**

+	if (Auth::hasAccess('pages/edit/home')
+	{
+		// user has access to "pages/edit/home" URI (based on "config/auth.routes.php" route permissions mapping) }

 **Create a new user account:**